Spacial/awesome-systools/README.md

 - [Penetration Testing RESTful Web Services](http://blog.isecurion.com/2017/10/10/penetration-testing-restful-web-services/)
 - [RESTful web services penetation testing](https://hydrasky.com/network-security/restful-web-services-penetation-testing/)
 - [Astra](https://tech.flipkart.com/astra-automated-security-testing-for-rest-apis-a54b999dbfe9?gi=2af3bebcabc8): Automated Security Testing for REST API’s
+- [GraphQL](https://graphql.org/): GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
+GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools. [graphiql](https://github.com/graphql/graphiql): An in-browser IDE for exploring GraphQL.

 ### Web Services